 Congestion control at the end-to-end sender is used to adapt its sending rate to the network congestion status.
 In typical TCP senders, packet loss implies congestion and leads to a reduction in sending rate.
 With LOOPS operating, packet loss can be masked from the sender as the loss may have been locally recovered.
 In this case, rate reduction may not be invoked at the sender.
-This is a desirable performance improvement if the loss was a random loss.
+This is a desirable performance improvement if the loss was a random loss, but it is hard to ascertain that.